 Genetic Counseling and Testing

-Every family's situation is unique and Children's makes time to address individual concerns.
-The genetic counseling process involves reviewing a family’s medical history to better understand the types of cancer and pattern of inheritance in a family, and to determine whether an individual and family may be at risk for cancer predisposition syndrome.
+Every family's situation is unique, and the team at Children's makes time to address individual concerns.
+The genetic counseling process involves reviewing a family’s medical history to better understand the types of cancer and pattern of inheritance in a family, as well as to determine whether an individual and family may be at risk for cancer predisposition syndrome.

 Families should understand that genetic tests are different from other blood tests.
 Insurance preauthorization (approval) is usually necessary before testing.
 Once obtained, the testing process may take a few weeks to a few months, depending on the specific test being performed.
 When test results become available, a follow-up consultation is scheduled to review the meaning of the results and to develop an appropriate plan of care.